UK banks have ample funds to help pandemic-hit economy - BoE's Woods

 LONDON, April 15 (Reuters) - Britain's banks have enough funds to keep lending to the economy even under the deep recession scenario outlined by a government watchdog, Bank of England Deputy Governor Sam Woods said on Wednesday.

-The BoE has allowed banks to tap some of their capital buffers to support up to 190 billion pounds ($238 billion) of lending, well above the amount they lent last year, Woods said.
+The BoE has allowed banks to tap 23 billion pounds ($29 billion) of their capital buffers to support up to 190 billion pounds of lending, well above a net lending to companies of 16 billion pounds last year, Woods said.

 "We go into this with a well capitalised banking sector," Woods told a meeting of parliament's Treasury Select Committee.

-It was not clear that the scenario outlined by the Office for Budget Responsibility on Tuesday was worse overall for banks than last year's BoE stress test for lenders, Woods said.
+It was "not at all obvious" that the scenario outlined by the Office for Budget Responsibility on Tuesday was worse overall for banks than last year's BoE stress test for lenders, Woods said.

 The OBR said Britain's economy could shrink 35% during the three months to June due to coronavirus shutdowns, then bounce back sharply afterwards, giving an overall economic hit for the year of about 13% - still the largest in more than 300 years.